-- 266. In order to meet the requirement in the Regulations to keep transaction documents and CDD information a prescribed business must keep the following records: - copies of the identification data obtained to verify the identity of all clients, beneficial owners and underlying principals; and - copies of any client files, account files, business correspondence and information relating to the business relationship; or - information as to where copies of the identification data may be obtained.
+274. In order to meet the requirement in the Regulations to keep transaction documents and CDD information a prescribed business must keep the following records:

+- copies of the identification data obtained to verify the identity of all clients, beneficial owners and underlying principals; and - copies of any client files, account files, business correspondence and information relating to the business relationship or occasional transaction; or - information as to where copies of the identification data may be obtained.